 Anatolia is a region of modern Turkey.
-Ancient Lycra is now just mound, so far never disturbed by archeologists, located in the modern city of Latik.
-Now we need to understand that Lystra is different from the two Antiochs, Damascus, and Jerusalem, because Lystra had no Jewish Synagogue.
+Ancient Lycra is now just a mound, so far never disturbed by archeologists, located in the modern city of Latik.
+Now we need to understand that Lycra is different from the two Antiochs, Damascus and Jerusalem, because Lycra had no Jewish Synagogue.
 There was likely no known Jewish presence in this city.
-The reason for this is likely because Lystra was primarily an agricultural center, and was not known for its business activities.
+The reason for this is likely because Lycra was primarily an agricultural center and was not known for its business activities.